 So what about you?
 Did you have any kind of guilt or regret or anything like that that you experienced?

 Feeling guilty after witnessing a stroke

-You pegged it?
+Did you peg it?
 Yep, guilt is my middle name.
 Yeah.
-Because I kept thinking I should have known what about that red eye, how could I have ignored that he was so stressed.
+Because I kept thinking I should have known what about that red eye, how could I have ignored that he was so stressed?
 And he wasn’t the same person for two weeks before the stroke, and I kept sensing it.
-I intuitively feeling it.
+I intuitively feel it.
 But I didn’t do anything about it, because I just chalked it all off.
-So that’s taken me a long time to get past, you know, and I’ve had to really work hard know, to alleviate that sense of responsibility, which also known as guilt.
+So that’s taken me a long time to get past, you know, and I’ve had to really work hard now, to alleviate that sense of responsibility, which is also known as guilt.
 Yeah.
-But you know, the truth is he he wasn’t responsible as well, you know, it was both of us.
+But you know, the truth is he wasn’t responsible as well, you know, it was both of us.
 So, yeah,

 Bill Gasiamis 16:05